Irmgard Huber: Background

-Hadamar Killing Facility was one of six major sites in Nazi Germany that killed thousands of Germans deemed to have incurable illness under the disguise of "euthanasia".
+Hadamar Killing Facility was one of six major sites in Nazi Germany that killed thousands of Germans deemed to have incurable illnesses under the disguise of "euthanasia".

 Most of them had physical and mental disabilities.
-German supreme leader Adolf Hitler determined that he did not want to use state funds to maintain them in wartime and that they should have "mercy deaths".
+German Nazi leader Adolf Hitler determined that he did not want to use state funds to maintain them in wartime and that they should have "mercy deaths".
 Death certificates were falsified.
 After German unification in 1990, new records were found that enabled historians to establish that a total of 200,000 Germans were killed nationally in this programme.
-At Hadamar, nearly 15,000 mentally or physically disabled people: children first and then adults, were killed, first the patients of the facility, then others bussed in from such institutions as nursing homes, old age homes, and state childcare institutions.
+At Hadamar, nearly 15,000 mentally or physically disabled people, children first and then adults, were killed, first the patients of the facility, then others bused in from such institutions as nursing homes, old age homes, and state childcare institutions.